 - No unauthorized audio or video recording devices will be allowed in any competitive event. - Competitors in the events should be aware FBLA reserves the right to record any presentation for use in study or training materials.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late for their assigned presentation time.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.